serdem1/operate.txt/README.md

 ## How This Was Discovered

 This idea came from real work.
-The team at BrandyBee — an AI growth platform for e-commerce brands — was using Claude to navigate and audit their own product.
-Not as a thought experiment.
-As an actual workflow: have Claude act like a new employee, find the bugs, map every screen, document every flow.
+The team at BrandyBee — an AI growth platform for e-commerce brands — was using Claude to navigate their product the way a user's AI agent would.
+The goal: see what happens when an AI agent tries to operate your product on behalf of a real user.
+Find the friction.
+Document every flow.
+Map the places where an agent would take a wrong action, miss a loading state, or trigger something irreversible.

 It worked well.
 Claude found issues the team had stopped seeing.